Go back

 “If someone gets access to the inbox, they have keys to the kingdom and can reset passwords for all sorts of other apps.
 With Material, they can’t get into our file store and other applications, because there is this additional layer of protection.
 This is such a game-changer to prevent a hacker from getting into other accounts.”

-Material’s answer to this type of attack is Account Takeover Prevention, a feature that adds a simple authorization step for accessing password resets and other high-risk account verification messages.
+Material’s answer to this type of attack is Identity Protection, a feature that adds a simple authorization step for accessing password resets and other high-risk account verification messages.
 Brian implemented this protection first and used Duo (already available to all employees) as the authorization mechanism.
 The announcement—complete with a demo video—created a buzz which is rare for a security tool:

 “I got a lot of emails from our executives asking how they could get this protection for their personal accounts.”